corentinmusard/mini_cli_chat/README.md

 None for now because it's not really usable.

 ## TODO LIST
-In no particular order

--   [x] server: allow clients to connect
--   [x] server: epoll: asynchrone connections
--   [x] client: epoll: asynchrone gestion of output(new messages from server) and input(new messages from keyboard)
--   [x] client: display with ncurses
+### Features (ordered)
 -   [x] add date to message
 -   [x] server: forward messages received from a client to each clients connected to the server
--   [x] write function docstring
--   [ ] make tests
 -   [ ] add nicknames support
 -   [ ] server: notify clients when someone leave server
--   [ ] add channels support
 -   [ ] add privates messages support
 -   [ ] add a way to login into a specific nickname with a password
 -   [ ] server: protect a nickname when it has been registred
+-   [ ] add channels support
+-   [ ] add moderation support
 -   [ ] add roles (modo/admin/muted) support

--   [ ] add moderation support
+### Settings (in no particular order)
 -   [ ] client: ncurses: add colors to nicknames, channels and more
--   [ ] add logs options for clients and server
--   [ ] connection to server with ssl
--   [ ] add IPv6 support
+-   [ ] client: add command via adding a slash like /list, /me, /whoami, /whois
 -   [ ] client: add setting configuration (nickname, server ip/port, log settings)
 -   [ ] server: add setting configuration (server port, log settings)

+### Technical things (in no particular order)
+-   [x] server: allow clients to connect
+-   [x] server: epoll: asynchrone connections
+-   [x] client: epoll: asynchrone gestion of output(new messages from server) and input(new messages from keyboard)
+-   [x] client: display with ncurses
+-   [x] write function docstring
--   [ ] client: add command via adding a slash like /list, /me, /whoami, /whois
+-   [ ] make tests
+-   [ ] make code modular with plugins
 -   [ ] use portable code (currently needing POSIX and GNU extentions)
+-   [ ] add IPv6 support
--   [ ] make code modular with plugins
+-   [ ] connection to server with ssl